Protesters gather in Barcelona as Catalan referendum dealt a blow

 BARCELONA: Catalonia's vice-president admitted on Thursday (Sep 21) that plans to hold an outlawed independence referendum had been dealt a major blow by a crackdown the previous day, as people gathered in Barcelona for a second day of protests.

-Thousands took to the streets of the Mediterranean seaside city on Wednesday after police detained key members of the team organising the vote slated for Oct 1 in a region deeply divided over independence.
+Thousands took to the streets of the Mediterranean seaside city on Wednesday after police detained key members of the team allegedly organising the vote slated for October 1 in a region deeply divided over independence.

-Authorities seized nearly 10 million ballots destined for the vote, seriously damaging separatist plans for a referendum with a semblance of legitimacy, even if it was never going to be recognised by Madrid or abroad.
+Authorities seized nearly 10 million ballots destined for the vote, seriously damaging separatist plans for a referendum with a semblance of legitimacy, even if it was never going to be recognised by Madrid or abroad as it violates the constitution.

-Oriol Junqueras, the region's vice-president whose deputy was among those arrested, told Catalonia's TV3 television that the operation meant "the rules of the game have been changed."
+Oriol Junqueras, the region's vice-president whose deputy was among those held, told Catalonia's TV3 television that the operation meant "the rules of the game have been changed."

 The confiscation of millions of ballot papers on Wednesday delivered an added blow to referendum plans.

-In a televised statement on Wednesday evening, Prime Minister Mariano Rajoy called on Catalonia's separatist leaders to "stop this escalation of radicalism and disobedience once and for all".
+In a televised statement on Wednesday evening, Rajoy called on Catalonia's separatist leaders to "stop this escalation of radicalism and disobedience once and for all".

 "There is still time to avoid bigger problems," he said.